maxnachlinger/rust-graphql-test/README.md

 }
 ```

+- `message` - either returns a default message or echoes back the message value sent.
 - `headers` - echoes back all headers sent in the request
-- `message` - either returns a default message or echoes back the message value sent.
+- `cookies` - echoes back all cookies sent in the request